 End to End packet loss rate

 Packet loss rate and throughput have dependent relation.
 The combination of them should be appropriate to the use case requirement.

-Notes: these values are dependent to node density, link budget and environmental parameters.
-It is difficult to describe as an actual requirement in TGD?
-Shall we remove this section?
+These values are dependent to node density, link budget and environmental parameters.
+Thus a proposal shall include consideration of the End to End packet loss rate and these related parameters.

 End to End data throughput and delay

 Packet loss rate and throughput have dependent relation.
 The combination of them should be appropriate to the use case requirement.

-Notes: these values are dependent to node density, link budget, and environmental parameters.
-It is difficult to describe as an actual requirement in TGD?
-Shall we remove this section?
+These values are dependent to node density, link budget and environmental parameters.
+Thus a proposal shall include consideration of End to End data throughput, delay and these related parameters.

 Life time of battery operated network

 The network shall work also with duty cycle which suffices network lifetime requirement described in section 4.